ZurichNLP/domain-robustness/README.md

 ### Train a multilingual baseline model

-Prepare in the same way as for the baseline, then submit:
+Submit as a job:

     sbatch scripts/training/train_multilingual.sh

 ### Train a reconstruction model

-Prepare in the same way as for the baseline, then submit the job:
+Submit as a job:

     sbatch scripts/training/train_reconstruction.sh

 The reconstruction model is initialized with the multilingual baseline model.
 This means that the multilingual baseline model must be trained before the reconstruction model.